MichaelKahlb/100DaysOfSwiftUI/README.md

  -) 02.12.20 Today also no HWS, instead i did the AdventOfCode Challenge Day 2.
 Had to learn a lot about Strings to finish this challenge.

  -) 03.12.20 After two days break with HWS. i continuad today and finished day 13, 14  and 15, the consolidation days.
 I also Started with the first Videos of Swift UI.
 Puh.
 If you only UIKit, SwiftUI seems like a huge change.

+ -) 04.12.20 Finished Day 16 and 17 and uploaded mi first SwiftUI Project.
+SwiftUI starts to make sense for me, but there is stil so much to learn, cant wait for the next days.